Momo (novel): Plot

-Momo, however, is a wrench in the plans of the Men in Grey and the Timesavings Bank, thanks to her special personality.
-The Men in Grey try various plans to deal with her, to derail her from stopping their scheme, but they all fail.
-When even her closest friends fall under the influence of the Men in Grey in one way or another, Momo's only hope to save the time of mankind are the administrator of Time, Master Secundus Minutus Hora, and Cassiopeia, a tortoise who can communicate through writing on her shell and can see thirty minutes into the future.
-Momo's adventure takes her from the depths of her heart, which her own time flows from in the form of hour-lilies, to the lair of the Men in Grey themselves, where the time that people believe they are saving is hoarded.
+Momo, however, is a wrench in the plans of the Men in Grey, thanks to her special personality.
+Various plans to deal with her directly fail, so the Men in Grey start targeting her friends instead.
+When everyone else has fallen under the influence of the Men in Grey in one way or another, Momo meets Cassiopeia, a tortoise who can communicate through writing on her shell and can see thirty minutes into the future.
+Cassiopeia leads Momo to the administrator of Time, Master Secundus Minutius Hora, where they form a plan to defeat the Men in Grey.

-After Master Hora stops time, but gives Momo a single hour-lily to carry with her, she has exactly one hour to defeat the Men in Grey in a frozen world where only they and she are still moving.
-She surreptitiously follows them to their underground lair and observes as they decimate their own number in order to stretch their supply of time as far as possible.
+Hora stops time, freezing everyone except the Men in Grey, Cassiopeia and Momo, thanks to one last hour-lily he has given her.
+With their supply flow cut off, all the Men in Grey rush to their underground lair, where Momo follows.
+She observes as they decimate their own number in order to stretch their stockpile of time as far as possible.
 With the advice of Cassiopeia and by using the hour-lily, Momo is able to shut the door to the vault where the stolen lilies are kept.
 Now facing extinction as soon as their cigars are consumed, the few remaining Men in Grey pursue Momo, perishing one by one.
 The last Man in Grey finally begs her to give him the hour-lily so that he can open the vault.
-When she refuses, he too vanishes remarking that "it is good it is over".
+When she refuses, he too vanishes, remarking that "it is good it is over".

 Using the last minute she has before her hour-lily crumbles, Momo opens the vault again, releasing the millions of hour-lilies stored within.
-The stolen time returns to its proper owners and goes back to their hearts, causing time to start again (without people knowing it had ever halted).
-Momo is reunited with her friends, and elsewhere Master Hora rejoices together with Cassiopeia.
+The stolen time returns to its proper owners, causing time to start again (without people knowing it had ever halted).
+Momo is reunited with her friends, while Master Hora rejoices together with Cassiopeia.